Struct textwrap::Wrapper

 bytes.

-stored in self.splitter
+The WordSplitter stored in self.splitter is used

 whenever when a word is too large to fit on the current line.